flyingmachine/brave-clojure-web/content/7-functional-programming.md

 You also have to tightly couple methods with classes, thus limiting the reusability of the methods.
 In the Ruby example, you have to do extra work to reuse the `clean!` method.
 In Clojure, `clean` will work on any string at all.
+By decoupling functions and data and programaming to a small set of abstractions we end up with more reusable, composable code.

 If you think that this is a trivial example and not realistic, then consider all the times you've created very simple Ruby classes which